 Question 36.
 Which of the following best paraphrases the underlined sentence in paragraph 3?

-.
+The future consequences of these enormous changes are still difficult to predict, both for China and for the whole planet.

 A. The impact of these major changes on both China and the rest of the world remains uncertain.